nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **9. CLIppy Indicator**
    * The `CLIppy Indicator` helps you know whether you have entered a valid command.
-   * When you enter a valid command, CLIppy will be happy.
-If it's invalid, CLIppy will be sad.
+     If the command is valid, CLIppy will be happy.
+Otherwise, CLIppy will be sad.

 ### Navigation